xxsc0529/genai-toolbox/sdks/llamaindex/README.md

 ## Load a toolset

-You can load a toolsets, that are collections of related tools.
+You can load a toolset, a collection of related tools.

 ```python
 # Load all tools